Brazil v Germany (2014 FIFA World Cup): Match

+Summary

 First half

 Brazil's captain David Luiz (back centre) led a defence that was incapable of stopping the Germans from scoring four goals in six minutes, starting with Miroslav Klose's (left) strike in the 23rd minute.

 Both teams started with attacking play, with Brazilian Marcelo's shot going wide in the third minute and German Sami Khedira's shot in the seventh minute being inadvertently blocked by his teammate Toni Kroos.
 In the 11th minute, the Germans scored from their first corner of the game.
 Thomas Müller escaped his marker, David Luiz, in the penalty box, and Toni Kroos's delivery found him wide open for a side-footed shot into the net.
-In the following minutes Brazil tried to respond but their attacks came to nothing, although Philipp Lahm delivered a tackle to keep Marcelo from setting up a chance in the penalty box.
+In the following minutes, Brazil tried to respond, but their attacks came to nothing, although Philipp Lahm delivered a tackle to keep Marcelo from setting up a chance in the penalty box.
 Instead, in the 23rd minute, Germany scored again after Kroos and Müller combined to set up Miroslav Klose, who scored on the rebound after his initial shot was saved by goalkeeper Júlio César.
 This goal was Klose's 16th and final ever World Cup finals goal, passing the record he previously shared with Ronaldo, a Brazilian.

 Klose's goal initiated a flurry of German scoring as Brazil lost control of the game.
 In the 24th minute, Kroos scored with a left-footed strike from the edge of the area after Lahm's cross was deflected.
 Then, in the 26th minute, just a few seconds after Brazil kicked off, Kroos caught Fernandinho in possession in his own half and played a one-two with Khedira before scoring again.
 Kroos's goals came just 69 seconds apart.
 Khedira himself scored in the 29th minute after exchanging passes with Mesut Özil.
-All five of Germany's first half goals came within the first half-hour, with four of them coming in one six-minute period.
+All five of Germany's first-half goals came within the first half-hour, with four of them coming in one six-minute period.
 In contrast, Brazil had no shots on target in the first half.
 Many Brazil supporters in the crowd were visibly in shock or reduced to tears, and many would leave the stadium before the second half.
 The resulting fights in the Mineirão stands forced the Military Police to send a special forces squad into the stadium.